 The mission of the Cabell Gallery is to foster the celebration of beauty, emotion, and life through the work of the artists we represent.
 We have designed our client experience to be calm, thoughtful, and attuned to your needs.

-Meet Susan Groves, Curator / Director
+Meet Susan Groves, Owner/Curator

-Meet Christian Worth, Gallery Assistant
+Meet Mary Ann Taylor, Gallery Assistant

 Mary Ann led a busy life before she and her husband retired and found their way to Rockbridge County.
 You may find it hard to believe, but this sweet lady used to be a federal investigator.
 Also true, is that Mary Ann bought so many paintings from the Cabell Gallery that we finally said, “Do you want to just work here?”
 And she did.

 A true art lover, she and her husband purchased a house just outside of Lexington when they had two daughters attending Virginia Military Institute.
 Now, their girls are both VMI graduates and have moved on, but Mary Ann and her husband are still calling Lexington home (for now).
 If you come in she can tell you all about any of our artists, or any other topic in which she is well versed, such as VMI, Ireland or Zumba.